shekhargulati/git-the-missing-tutorial/README.md

 $ git remote
 ```

-As we have not added any remote yet so command will not print any output.
+As we have not added any remote yet, this command will not print any output.

 To add a new remote, execute the following command.